cOpEtriNe/Natural-Disaster-Survival-GUI/README.md

 # Natural-Disaster-Survival-GUI
-Really basic nds script |  Script Version V1.1
+Really basic nds script |  Script Version V1.2

-it is very basic containing only 2 buttons, one being a autofarm that works ok.
+it is very basic containing only 3 buttons, one being a autofarm that works ok.

-and the other is a useless credits button.

 this was a script i randomly threw together and thought it was ok so i upload it here.